4W4I5/Semester-5-Notes/OS/Exam Prep/OS Quick Notes 1.md

 	    - Provides the illusion of dedicated resources for each user/process.

 ---
-- What error can cause the OS to crash? `Fill in`
+- #### What error can cause the OS to crash?
-	- Improper Synchronization
+	- **Improper Synchronization**:
+	    - This error occurs when multiple processes or threads access shared resources without proper coordination.
+	    - It can lead to race conditions and data corruption, potentially causing the OS to crash.
-	- Failed Mutual Exclusion
+	- **Failed Mutual Exclusion**:
+	    - Mutual exclusion is a key synchronization mechanism to ensure that only one process accesses a resource at a time.
+	    - If mutual exclusion fails, multiple processes might access a resource concurrently, leading to data inconsistency or system instability.
-	- Nondeterminate Program Operation
+	- **Nondeterminate Program Operation**:
+	    - Nondeterminate behavior happens when the outcome of a program becomes unpredictable.
+	    - It can occur due to bugs, unexpected inputs, or unhandled exceptions, which can eventually crash the OS if not properly managed.
-	- Deadlocks
+	- **Deadlocks**:
+	    - Deadlocks happen when two or more processes are unable to proceed because each is waiting for a resource held by another.
+	    - If not resolved, deadlocks can lead to system resource depletion and system crashes.
 - Process consists of:
 	- Executable
 	- Associated data